blazingkin/blz-ospl/README.md

 1.)
 Install Java

 2.)
-Download the blz-ospl project from github
+Clone the blz-ospl project from github

 3.)
 Add the blz-ospl 'bin' folder to your path